kurtekat/shaiya-episode-6/sdev/README.md

 ### Solution

 Replace the client code that sends the invalid packet.
+The sdev library will take care of the rest.

 ```cpp
 if (g_pPlayerData->mapId == mapId)